 Don't do that.
 The latencies are too bad with the default kernel and the PREEMPT_RT (the RT is important) kernel of Debian does not boot on the Pi (as of 1/2024).
-Please refer to the images provided online.
+Please refer to the .iso images provided online on the regular LinuCNC download page.
 You can create them yourself following the scripts provided online.